dask-58/statgrid/README.md

 A concise framework for short‑term electricity demand forecasting in smart grids, combining statistical analysis with modern machine learning.

-## Project Overview

-This project aims to analyze and forecast short-term electricity demand using the "Smart Grid Electricity Marketing Dataset".
-The core objective is to understand the key drivers of energy consumption and build a predictive model.
-The initial phases of the project, documented in the `notebooks/` directory, focus on exploratory data analysis (EDA) and statistical hypothesis testing to validate the importance of various features.

-## Exploratory Data Analysis (EDA)

-A comprehensive EDA was conducted to understand the dataset's structure, identify patterns, and uncover relationships between variables.
-Key findings include:

-*   **Time-Series Patterns:** The analysis of historical demand over time reveals clear daily and weekly seasonality in energy consumption.
-*   **Consumer Type Differences:** Energy demand distribution varies significantly across different consumer types (e.g., residential, commercial, industrial), with industrial consumers showing higher median demand and greater variance.
-*   **Correlation with Temperature:** A strong positive correlation was found between temperature and energy demand, highlighting its importance as a predictive feature.
-*   **Weekend vs. Weekday Demand:** A noticeable difference in demand patterns exists between weekdays and weekends.

-Visualizations such as time-series plots, box plots, and correlation heatmaps were generated to support these findings and are available in the `notebooks/eda.ipynb` and `notebooks/data-exploration.ipynb` notebooks.

 ## Hypothesis Testing

 To statistically validate the observations from the EDA, a formal hypothesis test was conducted.